-Many tenants of commercial buildings will have missed the payment of rent due on 25 March and may be unable to make payments in forthcoming quarters.
-These tenants will be worried about being evicted.
+Many tenants of commercial buildings will have just missed the payment of rent due on 25 March and may be unable to make payments in forthcoming quarters, should the current business shutdown continue throughout most of the summer.
+These tenants will be worried about being evicted while their business is shuttered.